 The EU is planning to introduce mandatory human rights due diligence regulations.
 Many governments will be serious about addressing working conditions in supply chains.
 The insect food industry must avoid the pitfall of other food chains.
 The new laws would require retailers to show that suppliers adopted social standards.
 Part of the ENTOTRUST audit is to verify also social fairness.
 Read the full article here.

 Tenebrio molitor stated safe, finally

 13 January 2021 can be considered a historical day in Europe for insect food.
 In fact, the European Food Safety Authority (EFSA) issued a positive assessment of Tenebrio molitor paving the way for a wider EU consensus, where some countries still ban its commercialization.
-The novelty of using insects in food is more than a trend, and the EFSA’s evaluation is essential for the policymakers who will decide for the wider EU market authorization in the next months.
+Using insects in food is more than a trend, and the EFSA’s evaluation is essential for the policymakers who will decide for the wider EU authorization in the next months.